 I love a good story.
-Sitting by a warm, crackling fire (I’m definitely a wood fire girl), snuggled up in a fuzzy blanket, warm drink on the end table next to me, and a good book in hand — that is a fabulous Friday night in the fall and winter.
+Sitting by a crackling fire, snuggled up in a fuzzy blanket with a warm drink on the end table next to me and a good book in hand — that’s a fabulous Friday night in the fall and winter.

 I also love biographies.
-Lives lived before mine that tell of life, love, journey, and hurt.
-Lives that tell of joy and significance and faith.
-In Christian biographies, I love hearing how the God of everything reached into the history He created and directed lives, showed Himself faithful, and continues weaving redemption into lives of ordinary people.
+Stories of lives lived before mine that tell of life, love, journey, and hurt.
+Real-life stories that tell of joy and significance and faith.
+In Christian biographies, I love hearing how the God of everything reached into the history He created and directed lives, showed Himself faithful, and continues weaving redemption into the lives of ordinary people.

-In Acts, on one of Paul’s missionary journeys, he is talking to people who don’t know God: “He made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place.”
-What that means – is God has written your story.
-He has written everyone’s story.
-And here are some things that I’ve learned about stories:
+In Acts, on one of Paul’s missionary journeys, he’s talking to people who don’t know God: “He made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place” (Acts 17:26).
+What that means is God has written your story.
+He’s written everyone’s story.

-But, I’ve also learned that women don’t want to always share their story.
+But, I’ve also learned that women don’t want to always share their stories.
 I don’t always want to share my story.

-- We fear man.
-We fear that if others really knew us they wouldn’t like us, we would lose our jobs, we would lose our friends.
+We fear others.
+We fear that if others really knew us they wouldn’t like us, we would lose our jobs, and we would lose our friends.
 Our relationships could be greatly changed.
 So, therefore, we hide and dismiss telling our story.
-But, if we understand the Truth of God and His Word and the working of the Spirit then we will not fear man, but rather pray that the people we are sharing our story with will fear God.
+But, if we understand the Truth of God and His Word and the working of the Spirit then we will not fear others, but rather pray that the people we are sharing our story with will fear God.

 Our stories can be the light of grace through Jesus that brings people to know Him as their Savior.
 If we can remember that our story isn’t about us, but it is about a big, beautiful God, who is still in the business of changing lives and writing stories and revealing Himself to His people, then we will be more comfortable telling our stories, listening to others’ stories, and rejoicing at the redemption found in those stories.